keithmmitchell/azure-network-protocols/README.md

 </p>
 <p>
-I created a resource group and then a virtual network with the 10.0.0.0/24 address.
-Within that network address I create a subnet with the 192.168.1.0/24 address.
-I then created two virtual machines, VM1 running Windows 10 and VM2 running Ubuntu.

-To do this I selected Resource Groups from the menu below to bring up the Resource Groups blade.
+Select Resource Groups from the menu below to bring up the Resource Groups blade.
 </p>
 <p>